Finndersen/adept_ai/README.md

 An agent can be configured with many capabilities to handle a broad range of tasks, without getting overwhelmed by context and tool choice since it can enable only the capabilities it needs to get its job done.

 [Integrates with your favourite agent framework](#usage-examples), or greatly simplifies the process of building powerful AI agents directly with a model provider's SDK or API.

+MCP-based capabilities make it easy to reliably and flexibly integrate MCP servers with your agent.

 ![diagram](diagram.png)